SuperOfficeDocs/superoffice-docs/docs/api/netserver/bulk-operations/bulk-update/ns-core-examples.md

 ---
-# This basic template provides core metadata fields for Markdown articles on docs.superoffice.com.

-# Mandatory fields.
-title: ns_core_examples       # (Required) Very important for SEO.
-Intent in a unique string of 43-59 chars including spaces.
+title: Bulk update examples using NetServer Core API
+uid: ns_core_examples
-description: Bulk update examples using NetServer Core API # (Required) Important for SEO.
-Recommended character length is 115-145 characters including spaces.
+description: Bulk update examples using NetServer Core API
 author: Tony Yates
 so.date: 06.23.2017
 keywords:
-so.topic: howto         # article, howto, reference, concept, guide
+so.topic: howto

-# Optional fields.
-Don't forget to remove # if you need a field.
-so.envir: cloud           # cloud or onsite
+so.envir: cloud
-so.client: online               # online, web, win, pocket, or mobile
+so.client: online
 ---

 # Bulk update examples using NetServer Core API

-Here are a few more examples how to use bulk update.
+Here are a few more examples of how to use bulk update.

 ## Contact Change Category